llord1/llord1.github.io/LiteratureR.md

 ### The Goal

-This framework aims to provide strategic guidance through core data science concepts and skills and apply them to Digital Humanities and Biocultural Diversity matters.
-The interdisciplinary application of Maslow's hierarchy of needs will facilitate a user's exploration of data science and humanitarian works.
-This framework could be a proactive introductory learning aid (and therefore can be utilized in formal and informal educational settings) or a reactive learning aid in the form of an ethical review tool.
+This framework aims to provide strategic guidance with the interdisciplinary application of Maslow's hierarchy of needs to facilitate the exploration of data science and humanitarian works.
+It serves as a proactive introductory learning aid (and therefore can be utilized in formal and informal educational settings), or a reactive learning aid in the form of an ethical review tool.
+Moreover, the employment of the framework is scalable for both micro and macro-scale projects.

-The employment of the framework is scalable for both micro and macro-scale projects.
-It would be capable of evaluating career paths, and also assess entire countries and regions; this would be an assessment of an entity's biocultural diversity rating (matters of environmental and cultural awareness).
+On a micro-scale, the framework would be capable of evaluating career paths, and also assess entire countries and regions; this would be an assessment of an entity's biocultural diversity rating (matters of environmental and cultural awareness).
 This framework also explores the practical, low-cost application of data science topics that may aid in humanitarian efforts.
 Ultimately, the structure would be simplified enough to inspire users of varying skill levels to make valuable contributions to society.

+On a macro-scale, this framework could provide a review outline for country leaders seeking wholesome change and innovation.
+It can aid leaders in addressing the needs of their people, with the most effective tools and technology available.
+Governments can ensure that matters related to the environment, the arts, and public sentiment are not sidelined, when Maslow's hierarchy of needs is combined with data science's skills and technologies.
+Such careful consideration of the needs of the public will undoubtedly enhance efforts to improve a country's status (such as its happiness index).

 This structure serves as a foundation for forming ideas for positive change.
 With this proposed framework, the order in which one can pursue the topics is not as significant as the increased satisfaction the user will receive with the incremental completion of each area of knowledge.
 However, users that do complete tasks, for every level of the structure, are poised to provide meaningful data science contributions to the field and society at large.
 Ultimately, the user stands to attain an authentic sense of self-actualization.

-This framework will provide a review outline for country leaders seeking wholesome change and innovation.
-It will aid leaders in addressing the needs of their people, with the most effective tools and technology available.
-Governments can ensure that matters related to the environment, the arts, and public sentiment are not sidelined, with the combination of Maslow's hierarchy of needs and data science skills and technologies.
-Such careful consideration of the needs of the public will undoubtedly enhance efforts to improve a country's status (such as its happiness index).

-*May need to condense this section a bit; seems a little repetitive*

 #### Project Specific Outputs: